 First low floor trams were delivered to Helsinki from 1999.
-Some minor extensions of tram lines has been built for few new areas, but the Helsinki authorities consider trams as slow street tram system not capable for suburban service.
+Some minor extensions of tram lines has been built for few new areas, but Helsinki authorities has considered trams as slow street tram system not capable for suburban service.
 Still tram is faster than the metro to travel at the main street Hämeentie, where tram is parallel with the metro.
 This is because of the reserved tram lanes and partial tram priority in traffic lights.
 And because of the deep metro stations and long walking times, even though the metro trains are naturally fast.

 Commuter trains connect suburbs and neighbour cities to Helsinki.
 They have own rails for the nearest distances from Helsinki, where the service frequency is high.
 Pure feeder bus service was planned for trains, but for public resistance part of the straight bus services has remained.

 Most of the Helsinki suburbs and those parts in neighbour cities that are not served by rail are served with the bus lines straight to the city centre.
 All the lines end to one of the three bus terminals in the city centre.
-The westerns terminal, Kamppi, converted to an underground terminal 2005 when a new shopping mall was built.
+The westerns terminal, Kamppi, was converted to an underground terminal 2005 when a new shopping mall was built.

 Helsinki metro is the latest implementation.
 The service started 1982 and the line was gradually extended to it's recent state with two branches in east and one in west.
 Second extension phase to west up to Kivenlahti in Espoo is under construction and may be finished mid 2020's.